 This post was prompted by a recent quote in the ACC series, Why I Make (which explores the human impulse to create).
 Elizabeth Howard wrote, "When I switch on my knitting hands, I can take time off from the thoughts in my head.
 Knitting - usually done haphazardly, without a clue what BOs and yos are - releases me from having to tune in (at that moment) to that always-chugging creative engine."

 I don't want to paint knitting as the "bad guy," but this overt joy of mental separation from the making that is sweeping the craft world is just one example.
-Other parallels are everywhere...IN ALL MEDIA whether working at the potter's wheel, weaving a basket, sanding wood, mixing a glaze, making handmade chain.
+Other parallels are everywhere...IN ALL MEDIA whether working at the potter's wheel, weaving a basket, sanding wood, mixing a glaze, making handmade chains.

-It is fine if you just want to make, but many makers also want to see their work in exhibitions, shows and books.
+It is fine if you just want to make, but many makers also want to see their work in exhibitions, shows, and books.
 And that is the key, this higher level of recognition requires constant, active, thoughtful inspiration, not just aspiration.

-If you enjoy siting there happy as a clam because you are making, that is OK.
+If you enjoy sitting there happy as a clam because you are making, that is OK.
 But without thought, the finished work will indeed have no vision....and I assure you....any editor, publisher, or exhibition jury will look at the work and see that it had no vision.